 This seven week live mini-course will introduce your middle schooler to the basics of expository writing.
-Consider this your training wheels for research writing so that you can hit the ground running when you get to high school.
+Consider this their training wheels for research writing so that students can hit the ground running when they get to high school.

 Expository writing is designed to be shared, which is why we focus not only on clear, well-sourced writing, but also on how to talk about what students are writing.
 Just as important as the writing is being able to clearly communicate that writing to a variety of audiences.
 In order to practice that skillset, students also produce a five-slide research presentation based on their research.

 Each week includes both reading and writing assignments designed to scaffold students toward a successful expository essay and short presentation.
 We meet for live, one-hour classes each Friday, although students are welcome to view the recordings if they cannot attend synchronously.
 Steps on the scaffold include identifying a topic, finding sources, giving proper credit to other authors, and putting ideas together.

 |Section 1: Section 1: Middle School Expository Writing||Target grades: 6-8||Prereqs: none||Product: research report|

 |1||What is expository writing?||Venn diagram: expository writing vs. another type of writing

 Identify two examples of expository writing and explain your reasoning

 How do I know my sources are trustworthy?

 |4||How do I give proper credit to other authors?||MLA references page